 (3) The notice shall be deemed to have been given on the day upon which the last of the advertisements was published.

-[Regulation 5 amended in Gazette 24 Aug 2007 p.
+[Regulation 5 amended: Gazette 24 Aug 2007 p.
 4320.]

-6. Statement of Account Section 10 (4)
+6. Statement of account — section 10 (4)

 (1) The duplicate copies of the statement of account required to be furnished in accordance with section 10 (4) of the Act shall be verified by a statutory declaration made by the warehouseman or by some competent person on his behalf.